rick-liyue-huang/Blog-NodeJs/README.md

 7. Create methods to avoid attacks and record the logs;
 8. Use pm2 in 'prod' environment.

 ## Project Process

 ### Pure node.js

 In this porject, I firstly create the completed server by the pure node.js and query the data from mySQL database, and let front end get data from database through server.

-I create server in file of *'bin/www.js'*, in which I import server inner logic application funcion 'serverHandler' in 'app.js'; while in the 'app.js' file, I deal with post method by one seperated function named 'handlePostData', and deal with router of *'blog'* and *'user'* by two external functions named *'handleBlogRouter'* and *'handleUserRouter'*.
-In one word, *'serverHandler'* in *'App.js'* is the general function to realize the server logic application, and all details will bring out to *'handleBlogRouter'* and *'handleUserRouter'*, in *'router'* directory respectively.
+I create server in file of _'bin/www.js'_, in which I import server inner logic application funcion 'serverHandler' in 'app.js'; while in the 'app.js' file, I deal with post method by one seperated function named 'handlePostData', and deal with router of _'blog'_ and _'user'_ by two external functions named _'handleBlogRouter'_ and _'handleUserRouter'_.
+In one word, _'serverHandler'_ in _'App.js'_ is the general function to realize the server logic application, and all details will bring out to _'handleBlogRouter'_ and _'handleUserRouter'_, in _'router'_ directory respectively.

 In the router directory, the server will confirm the url by 'req.method' and 'req.path' display the different contents.
-On the specific url and method, the server will call the specific metod created in *'controller'* directory.
-Normally front-end and server-end communicate data by some existed format, so I create some specific mode to store these format in *'model'* directory.
+On the specific url and method, the server will call the specific metod created in _'controller'_ directory.
+Normally front-end and server-end communicate data by some existed format, so I create some specific mode to store these format in _'model'_ directory.

-In these controller methods, I will trigger sql language exported, from *'mysql.js'* in *'db'* directory, to communicate with mysql database to get data in realtime, after which I will return these data in assigned format on the front-end.
+In these controller methods, I will trigger sql language exported, from _'mysql.js'_ in _'db'_ directory, to communicate with mysql database to get data in realtime, after which I will return these data in assigned format on the front-end.

 In this blog project, I will use some existed user whose username and password stored in mysql database to login the blog and create, update and delete his own blog articles, so I will use cookie and sessioin to store the username infomation.
 Because of the limitation of session, I will store the sessions on redis server, so that all node server processes can visit them.
-I create the 'req.cookie' and 'req.session' in *'app.js'*, and store the *'req.session'* in redis by *'redis.js'* in *'db'* directory.
+I create the 'req.cookie' and 'req.session' in _'app.js'_, and store the _'req.session'_ in redis by _'redis.js'_ in _'db'_ directory.

-Security is always the utmost important for network, so I use XSS module and 'escape' method to avoid these attacks, and also use *'crypto'* module to encrypt the password existed in *'cryp.js'* in *'utils'* directory.
+Security is always the utmost important for network, so I use XSS module and 'escape' method to avoid these attacks, and also use _'crypto'_ module to encrypt the password existed in _'cryp.js'_ in _'utils'_ directory.
 Record the logs can be easily for the staff to know how the server works well or what happend after the server broke down.
-I also create method in *'log.js'* in *'utils'* to record the logs.
+I also create method in _'log.js'_ in _'utils'_ to record the logs.
 I can select different methods to record logs in 'dev' and 'prod' environment. pm2 is a process management tool, I will use it in 'prod' environment.

 After all the process to complete the blog project, I master the basic skills and also know the intrinsic knowledge how to build one self-contained node server project.

 ### Express.js

 In the Blog-Express directory, I create the same blog project, in which I use express.js for server and same Front-End-View pages.
-Here I still use *'controller'*, *'model'*, *'utils'*, *'config'* and *'db'* directories.
+Here I still use _'controller'_, _'model'_, _'utils'_, _'config'_ and _'db'_ directories.

 Because Express already mixin with some modules, so I donot need to create all the fuctions myself, I can import 'express-session' and 'connect-redis' to create session and store it in redis.
-I also can use 'morgan' to record logs, all of which can be applied in *'app.js'*.
-Express can use middleware to create the chain programming, so I create the *'loginCheck.js'* in *'middleware'* directory, which can be used in methods in 'controller' directory to confirm the user login or not.
+I also can use 'morgan' to record logs, all of which can be applied in _'app.js'_.
+Express can use middleware to create the chain programming, so I create the _'loginCheck.js'_ in _'middleware'_ directory, which can be used in methods in 'controller' directory to confirm the user login or not.

 ### Koa2.js

-Similar as Express.js project, I still can use some coding in *'controller'*, *'model'*, *'utils'*, *'config'* and *'db'* directories.
-But Koa2 use **'async'** and **'await'** to void callback hell, so I modify the methods in methods in *'controller'* *'router'* directories.
+Similar as Express.js project, I still can use some coding in _'controller'_, _'model'_, _'utils'_, _'config'_ and _'db'_ directories.
+But Koa2 use **'async'** and **'await'** to void callback hell, so I modify the methods in methods in _'controller'_ _'router'_ directories.
 I also import 'koa-generic-session', 'koa-redis', 'koa-morgan' to create session and store it in redis.

 All of the three projects I use nginx to connect server-end and front-end by avoiding cross-domain problems. and also use pm2 to manage node server process in environments.

 ## Project Display

 Take Blog-Koa project as an example, in order to display the project well, we need to pull the project to local by `git clone git@github.com:rick-liyue-huang/Blog-NodeJs.git`, and then `cd Blog-NodeJs/Blog-Koa`, to enter the three directories, and run `npm i` to install all the modules.

 Becaus this server and database run in the local, I have to create the database in local environment.
 I use mysql database and create the 'myblog1' database and then create 'blogs' and 'users' table to store the blogs and user data.
-Here has one **notice: I will use the encrypted password, so I will store the encrpted password in 'users' table.**, the password for 'myblog1' is 'password', we can refer the *'config/db.js'* file.
+Here has one **notice: I will use the encrypted password, so I will store the encrpted password in 'users' table.**, the password for 'myblog1' is 'password', we can refer the _'config/db.js'_ file.
 In Mac, I normally download mysql, config it by 'MySQLWorkBench' and start it.

-We also need to use redis and nginx, I will run `brew install redis` and run `brew install nginx` in Mac to install them, by the way we also need to configurate *'/usr/local/etc/nginx/nginx.conf'* to visit the 'localhost:8088' to display pages.
+We also need to use redis and nginx, I will run `brew install redis` and run `brew install nginx` in Mac to install them, by the way we also need to configurate _'/usr/local/etc/nginx/nginx.conf'_ to visit the 'localhost:8088' to display pages.
 Front-end is stored in 'Front-End-View' directory, so we run `cd Front-End-View` and run `http-server -p 8001` to start the front-end pages, which display in 'localhost:8001'.
-I set the server port as 8000 in *'bin/www.js'*.
-Thus, 'localhost:8088/api/*/*' will display server-end, 'localhost:8001/' will display front-end, the general display will on route of 'localhost:8088/'.
+I set the server port as 8000 in _'bin/www.js'_.
+Thus, 'localhost:8088/api/_/_' will display server-end, 'localhost:8001/' will display front-end, the general display will on route of 'localhost:8088/'.

 ## One More word

 从输入地址到返回内容：
-DNS解析，建立TCP连接，发送HTTP请求
+DNS 解析，建立 TCP 连接，发送 HTTP 请求
-server接收到HTTP请求，处理，并返回
+server 接收到 HTTP 请求，处理，并返回
-客户端接收到返回数据，处理数据，如渲染页面执行js
+客户端接收到返回数据，处理数据，如渲染页面执行 js

 database: